uipath-certification/uipath-certification.github.io/_posts/2021-06-12-uipath-if-activity-example.md

 #### Where to find out more about the UiPath If activity?

-To find out more about RPA certifications from UiPath, visit the <a href="http://www.uipath.com/learning/certification">official website</a>.
+If you want to see more examples of the UiPath If Activity from UiPath, visit the <a href="https://forum.uipath.com/t/advanced-activities-uipath-nested-if-then-else-statements/322285">official users forum.</a>.

 <div class="row">